OMGLASERSPEWPEWPEW/craft-writing/Writing/Wake/Wake-part-one.md

 	She straightens, walks toward her home, the windows brimming with golden light and the shadows of those she's spent Christmas and Passover with.
 Eid-Al-Adha and Diwali.
 	Memphis didn’t spook.
 She retreated.
 The only fights she runs from are the ones she can’t win.
 The audio scrub wasn't to hide herself.
 It was to hide whatever was hunting her from Athey.
 She knew Athey would hunt the target—and she knew Athey would lose.
 It must be Sky Town, but since when have they had a clue?
 This was something else, something they’ve never seen before.
 Something Memphis couldn't kite.
 To stay is suicide.
 She has to run.
 But not without Dina.
 	At the far stairwell, Tribe stands sentry.
 They'd still have Tribe.
 The stack would be fine.
 	Athey straightens her jacket.
-She leans toward the door pane, baring her teeth at the dark glass—checking for orange carrot grit or onyx lipstick between her incisors.
-She tucks a loose strand of violet behind her ear, a strand loose from her dragon braid, forces the corners of her mouth up, and locks it in.
+She leans toward the door pane, baring her teeth at the dark glass—checking for orange carrot grit or lipstick on her teeth.
+She tucks a loose strand of black hair behind her ear, escaped from her dragon braid, forces the corners of her mouth up, and locks it in.
 	Through the glass, Tika shoots her a smile.
 Tika opens the door.
 Folding chairs creak under shifting weight.
 The air is stuffy, thick with the heat of too many bodies in a tight space.
 Athey swallows.
-Christina's glasses catch the lamp lights first-then the others, twenty-two pairs, the stack's founders.
+Christina's glasses catch the lamp lights first—then the others, twenty-two pairs, the stack's founders.
 Watching.
 	They'll be fine.
 They have to be.
 But if she's going to bail on them, she doesn't need to steal hope.
 	The door clicks shut behind her.
 	Static crackles.
 Tribe's voice fills the room, strong enough to be gentle, gravel wrapped in velvet, “Athey has arrived.”
           A murmur of "Thanks, Tribe" ripples through the seated crowd.
 	Tribe speaks again, “Let us begin.”
 	Athey balked every bandit raid, every cannibal's kidnapping.
 Water runs every year.
 But all they see are the times she covered for Memphis slipping away from her domestic responsibilities.
 Athey’s jaw locks.
 “There’s nothing to begin.
 Guard’s still searching.
 Go home.”
 	No one stands.
 No one reaches for a coat.
-Christina, who had covered for Memphis's missed holidays-slides her glasses down.
+Christina, who had covered for Memphis's missed holidays—slides her glasses down.
 Then others follow.
 Ready to vote.
 Ready to override her.
 	"Guard's still searching," Athey says.
 She tries for lightness.
 "Memphis has faked her death so many times we have jokes for it.”
 	More glasses fall on faces.
 The joke dies in her throat.
 	Tribe speaks, “Substantial evidence—”